 - Dispersal of infections in other parts of the eye and body

-- Feelings of the external body within the eye
+- Exposure to the foreign particle within the eye

-If you have a fixed eye infection or some kind of damage in your eyes, you need to get immediate medical attention from an ophthalmologist or an optometrist.
+If you have an eye infection or feeling some kind of discomfort in your eyes, you need to get immediate medical attention from an ophthalmologist or an optometrist.
 Early treatment can prevent the wound from growing.
-Contact lens wearers should wash their hands before handling contact lenses and stop transmitting germs and foreign substances.
+Contact lens wearers should wash their hands before handling contact lenses to prevent the transmission of germs and foreign substances.
 Stop wearing contact lenses while sleeping.
-Speak to your eye care professional about the preventive measures you need to take during your normal daily activities.
+Speak to your eye care professional about the other preventive measures you need to take during your normal daily activities, according to your routine.